Senior Hearing Health Program

 The Hear for Life program is an interactive program designed to educate young students about the danger of hearing loss due to recreational and occupational noise exposure.
 The purpose of the program is to change the knowledge, attitudes and behaviors of 3rd-5th graders about noise exposure and hearing loss prevention through a series presentations and hands-on activities.

 Senior Options Older Adult Outreach Program

-Columbus Speech & Hearing Center and the Franklin County Office on Aging and Senior Options Program offer hearing screenings, hearing evaluations and hearing aid services at four locations in Franklin County.
+Columbus Speech and Hearing and the Franklin County Office on Aging and Senior Options Program offer hearing screenings, hearing evaluations and hearing aid services at six locations in Franklin County.
 Seniors who need hearing aids may qualify for a free device.
-Seniors must be age 60 or older and live in Franklin County to participate in this program.
+Seniors must be age 60 or older, live in Franklin County and qualify financially to participate in this program.